bmjcode/renamifier/README.md

 3. Press Enter (or click the "Rename" button) to rename this file.
 The next file will be displayed.
 4. Repeats steps 2 and 3 for each remaining file.

-After you rename the last file, Renamifier will loop back to the first one.
-Congratulations, you are done.
-You can either close the application, or browse for more files to rename.

 ## Supported File Formats